jdesbonnet/AlEx/README.md

 Library of 3D printed parts to aid construction projects using Aluminium (Aluminum) extrusions.

+Status: this library is in early development (pre 1.0), so things are going to be in flux for months 2025-03 and 2025-04.

 Example of a 3 axis orthonogal corner join: